BranchMetrics/android-branch-deep-linking-attribution/README.md

 </activity>
 ```

-### Add your branch key to your project
+### Add a Branch Key to Your Project

 After you register your app, your branch key can be retrieved on the [Settings](https://dashboard.branch.io/#/settings) page of the dashboard.
-Now you need to add it (them, if you want to do it for both your live and test apps) to your project.
+Now you need to add it (or them if you want to do it for both your live and test apps) to your project.

-1. Edit your manifest file by adding the following new meta-data
+Edit your manifest file by adding the following new meta-data:
     ```xml
     <application>
         <!-- Other existing entries -->